AlejandroMunoz72/pdsnd_github/README.md

 Bike Share Data with Pyton

 ### Description
-Over the past decade, bicycle-sharing systems have become increasingly common and popular in cities worldwide.
-These systems allow users to rent bicycles for short periods at an affordable price.
-This flexibility enables people to borrow a bike at point A and return it at point B or, if they prefer, return it to the same location for a leisurely ride.
-As a result, each bicycle can serve multiple users throughout the day.
+Over the past decade, bicycle-sharing systems have rapidly expanded in number and popularity, becoming a key feature of urban mobility across cities worldwide.
+These systems provide a convenient and affordable way for users to rent bicycles for short periods, catering to a variety of needs—from quick commutes to recreational rides.
+Users can pick up a bike at one docking station (point A) and return it to another (point B), or opt to bring it back to the original station if they're just out for a casual ride.
+This flexibility maximizes the utility of each bike, allowing it to be used by multiple individuals throughout the day.

-Advancements in information technology have made it simple for users to access docking stations to unlock or return bicycles.
-These technologies also generate a vast amount of data that can be analyzed to better understand how these systems are utilized.
+The rise of information technologies has played a critical role in the success of bike-sharing systems.
+Modern docking stations are equipped with digital interfaces that allow users to unlock or return bikes with ease.
+Mobile apps and real-time data tracking enhance the user experience by providing information on bike availability, station locations, and route planning.
+Beyond convenience, these technologies generate valuable datasets that help cities and service providers analyze system performance and user behavior, enabling them to make data-driven improvements to their services.

-In this project, you will work with data provided by Motivate(opens in a new tab), a bike-sharing system operator serving several major U.S. cities.
-Your goal will be to uncover usage patterns in bike-sharing systems by comparing data from three major cities: Chicago, New York City, and Washington, DC.
+In this project, you will analyze data provided by Motivate(opens in a new tab), a leading bike-sharing system provider operating in several major U.S. cities.
+Using this data, you will explore patterns of bike-share usage and compare trends across three major urban areas: Chicago, New York City, and Washington, DC.
+Your analysis will uncover insights into how these systems are used for commuting, tourism, and recreation, providing a deeper understanding of their role in sustainable urban transportation.

 ### Files used
 bikeshare.py chicago.csv new_york_city.csv washington.csv.